jestinas/dupfind/README.md

 ## Requirements

-Requires the following Linux binaries:
+Requires the following Linux binaries that are normally installed in every installation:
 * bash
 * awk
 * cmp